KAuser2094/KAuser2094/README.md

-- 👋 Hi, I’m @KAuser2094
+- 👋 Hi, I’m @KAuser2094 (Or Kastel usually on other websites)
 - 👀 I’m interested in ... ?
+- 🌴 I've currently learnt ...
+Python (+ Django), Lua, some C#/Java, basic C/C++ and very rudimentary JS (I don't like JS -_-)
 - 🌱 I’m currently learning ...
-C# and Python
+Improving Lua and Django, possible JS (still don't like it).
-- 💞️ I’m looking to collaborate on ... nothing?
+- 💞️ I’m looking to collaborate on ... anything and nothing.
+(Ok with anything if it comes, looking for nothing in particular)
 - 📫 How to reach me ... no.

 <!---